ashish10adhikari/TODO-APP/README.md

 ## Description
 A simple to-do list application built with Laravel.
 It allows users to add, update, and delete tasks.
+This is made using HTML, Tailwind, JS and PHP Laravel.
+AJAX (Asynchronous JavaScript and XML) is used to handle real-time interactions with the server without needing to refresh the page.

 ## Installation
 Clone the repository and install the dependencies: